-Pre-approval of Audit and Non-Audit Services of Independent Auditor
+Pre-approval of Audit and Non-Audit Services of Independent Registered Public Accounting Firm

-The Audit Committee is responsible for pre-approving all audit and non-audit services provided by Sonic's independent auditors, and pre-approved all of the services provided in 2004.
+The Audit Committee is responsible for pre-approving all services provided by Sonic's independent registered public accounting firm and pre-approved all of the services provided in 2005.
 These services may include audit services, audit-related services, tax services and other services.
 The Audit Committee has delegated its pre-approval authority to its chairman.
 The chairman in turn reports to the Audit Committee at least quarterly on audit and non-audit services he pre-approved since his last report.